-At the moment about 50% of my students are adults.
+About a third of my students are adults.
 Some started piano with me, some returned to music after a break, and one who is picking up a new instrument.
 I am working on a huge variety of music- classical from beginner to performance Diploma Level, Theory exams, Rock and Pop and duets with them.

 It is never too late to take up learning music.
 The advantage of being an adult beginner is that your reading and comprehension skills are advanced.
 For an adult to be learning, they are committed to the cause and have made the decision to give it a go!

 Adults who have played piano as children take up lessons with a new approach.
 The reading they did as a child starts to return and it is rewarding seeing adults grow to love playing again.

 My take on being an adult learner

 - Take some time to figure out what style you really want to play- is it classical, pop, rock?
 Some people don’t even really want to learn to read music but to improvise chords and learn to play basic melodies, I can teach that too.
 I am also happy to talk with you to help you make the decision.

 - Being an adult, you’re used to figuring things out on your own, but if you are a beginner this is likely to be an entirely new skill set.
 There is no shame to be a beginner – or to return to music after a long break, and often returning as an adult means a hunger to succeed differently than as a child.
 It may be that you have engaged a teacher as a mentor, and you want to return to music as a hobby or a way to relax.
 That’s totally fine too.